Candidate filings for Thursday, Feb. 24

 GREENSBORO — The filing period to run for office resumed at 8 a.m.
 Thursday and ends at noon on March 4.

-Candidate filings for local, statewide and congressional offices were suspended for two months after a ruling by the N.C.
+Candidate filings for local, state and congressional offices were suspended for two months after a ruling by the N.C.
 Supreme Court related to redistricting lawsuits.

 Candidates who filed during the abbreviated period in December do not need to file again.
 Candidates who wish to withdraw or change a previous December filing may do so.